-The change in the gain (loss) from change in fair value of warrant liability was due to the Company's offer to exchange its outstanding warrants for common stock.
+The change in the gain (loss) loss from change in fair value of warrant liability was due to the Company's offer to exchange its outstanding warrants for common stock.
 On May 9, 2023, the Company announced the commencement of its offer to each holder of its outstanding warrants, the opportunity to receive shares of common stock in exchange for each warrant tendered by the holder.
-As a result of the tender offer in the second quarter of 2023, the Company exchanged all of its outstanding warrants for Class A common stock; therefore, no warrants remained outstanding subsequent to June 30, 2023.
+As a

-Gain (loss) from Change in Fair Value of Earnout Liability,
+Gain (loss) Loss from Change in Fair Value of Earnout Liability,

-The gain (loss) recognized from change in fair value of the earnout liability was primarily due to the change in the closing price of our Class A common stock during the three months ended September 30, 2023 and 2022.
-For the three months ended September 30, 2023, the closing price of the Company's Class A common stock decreased 24.3%, compared with an increase of 13.5% in the corresponding period of 2022.
-The decrease in the closing price of our Class A common stock decreased the fair value of the earnout liability; therefore, the Company recognized a corresponding gain of \$17.5 million for the three months ended September 30, 2023.
-In comparison, the increase in the closing price of our Class A common stock for the three months ended September 30, 2022 increased the fair value of the earnout liability and resulted in a loss of \$6.8 million.
+The gain (loss) loss recognized from change in fair value of the earnout liability was primarily due to the change in the closing price of our Class A common stock during the three months ended September 30, 2023 March 31, 2024 and 2022, 2023.
+For the three months ended September 30, 2023 March 31, 2024, the closing price of the Company's Class A common stock decreased 24.3% increased 17.0%, compared with an increase of 13.5% 66.0% in the corresponding period of 2022, 2023.
+The decrease increase in the closing price of our Class A common stock decreased the fair value of the earnout liability; therefore, the Company recognized a corresponding gain of \$17.5 million for the three months ended September 30, 2023.
+In comparison, March 31, 2023 outpaced the increase in the closing price of our Class A common stock for the three months ended September 30, 2022 increased March 31, 2024, resulting in a decrease in the loss from change in the fair value of the earnout liability and resulted in a loss of \$6.8 million. during the 2024 period.